Distributions: general: dividends, distributions and company law

 As there is no definition of dividend in UK tax or company law the question has to be answered by reference to the facts.

 Some foreign jurisdictions may provide for a definition, and that definition may be relevant if a particular payment is made by a company in that jurisdiction.
 HMRC v First Nationwide EWCA Civ 278 concerned dividends paid by a Cayman Islands registered company.
-The Court of Appeal rejected the idea of dividends as necessarily payments out of income (based on the historical system of retaining tax from payments out of income, which had applied to dividends) and decided, in the context of a payment directly out of share premium (permissible under Cayman Islands law) that it is the form of the payment and not its origin which determines whether a payment is a dividend.
+The Court of Appeal rejected the idea of dividends as necessarily payments out of income (based on the historical system of retaining tax from payments out of income, which had applied to dividends) and decided, in the context of a payment directly out of share premium (permissible under Cayman Islands law) that it is the form or mechanism of the payment and not its origin which determines whether a payment is a dividend.

 When is a dividend paid?